superfly/docs/reference/fly-launch.html.md

 - set build arguments
 - print messages with further information or instructions for the user

-## What Happens if I Say Yes to Importing an Existing Config?
+## What happens if I say yes to importing an existing config?

 The config specified in that `fly.toml` is used instead of the default config.
 But the scanners continue and may overwrite these imported settings.

-## Tweaking Launch Behavior
+## Tweaking Fly Launch

+You can tweak `fly launch` to better suit your project.
+The example that follows illustrates how this can work.

-Check out all the [options](/docs/flyctl/launch/) available for use with `fly launch`.
+For more information about ways to customize your launch, refer to [Custom launch](/docs/apps/launch/#custom-launch) and check out all the [options](/docs/flyctl/launch/) available for use with `fly launch`.

 ### An example of a custom launch